-- \ To begin educating children of all ages on the importance of agriculture, so they take an interest in agriculture, now and in the future. - \ To further develop the involvement of members in our FFA organization, so that our chapter will continue to succeed and grow in the coming year. - \ To provide the community with our agriculture education awareness. - \ To be available for community events to enhance the relationship between our organization and the community. - \ To encourage members to succeed not only at the chapter level but to go beyond their own expectations. - \ To apply for the National FFA Chapter Award. - \ To make this year one remembered with no regrets, and filled with accomplishments and improvement. - \ To excel in every aspect of agriculture education.
+- To begin educating children of all ages on the importance of agriculture, so they take an interest in agriculture, now and in the future. - To further develop the involvement of members in our FFA organization, so that our chapter will continue to succeed and grow in the coming year. - To provide the community with agriculture education awareness. - To develop a better working relationship among the community, and enhance the relationship between our organization and the community. - To encourage members to succeed not only at the chapter level but to go beyond their own expectations. - To be recognized as a 3 star chapter for the National FFA Award. - To make this year one remembered with no regrets, and filled with accomplishments and improvement. - To excel in every aspect of agriculture education.